david188888/LR-ASD/README.md

 |----- | ------ | ------ | ------ | ------ | ------ | ------ |
 |  F1  |  88.8% |  77.9% |  90.3% |  85.4% |  88.3% |  86.1% |

 We have also provided the model weights fine-tuned on the TalkSet dataset.
-Due to space limitations, we did not exhibit it in the paper.
 Run the following code.
 ```
 python Columbia_test.py --evalCol --pretrainModel weight/finetuning_TalkSet.model --colSavePath colDataPath
 ```